PAT Testing

 The frequency of testing is entirely dependent on the likelihood of the appliance becoming faulty.
 Often this is determined by the type of equipment and the environment of which is being used.
 See some determining factors below:

-• How dangerous the environment that the appliance is kept in.
+• How dangerous is the environment that the appliance is kept in?

 • The safety class of the equipment.